Malaysian passport

-Processing of Malaysian passport applications and renewals is very rapid, with new passports usually issued one hour after payment for normal cases.
-The introduction of passport renewal kiosks (KiPPas) at Immigration Department branches across the country allow passport applicants to apply and pay for their passports without queuing at the passport application counters.
+History

-Biometric passport
+Biometric passports

 Malaysia was the first country in the world to issue biometric passports in March 1998, after a local company, IRIS Corporation, developed the technology.
 In December 2002, thumbprint data was added to the biometric data on the passport chip.
 Similar technology is used in the Malaysian identity card, MyKad.

 The biometric data included on the Malaysian passport is a digital photograph of the bearer's face, and images of their two thumbprints.
-Malaysian immigration checkpoints were the only ones with the technology to read and authenticate the data from the RFID chip using a fingerprint scanner and facial recognition technology, but widespread adoption of ePassport technology around the world has seen the technology installed in international airports in the US, the UK and other countries.
+Malaysian immigration checkpoints were the only ones with the technology to read and authenticate the data from the RFID chip using a fingerprint scanner and facial recognition technology, but widespread adoption of ePassport technology around the world has seen the technology installed in international airports in the U.S, the UK and other countries.

 In addition to biometric data and the personal information stored on the information page, the chip also records the bearer's travel history of the last ten entry and exits at Malaysia border control points.

 Concern about possible "cloning" of the data from the passport chip for the purposes of identity theft prompted IRIS to issue a press release in 2006, stating that the chip and data had never been successfully cloned, and that digital keys stored on each chip made such duplication and forgery impossible.

 On 2 February 2010, Malaysia started issuing ICAO compliant e-Passports, valid for five years or two years.
 It was the 75th nation in the world to adopt the ICAO standard.
 The implementation of the new passport began at offices across Klang Valley, Johor and Pahang before expanding nationwide between March and May 2010 and to foreign missions abroad between July and August 2010.